amanlek/js-foundations-week1/README.md

   Shallow Copy: A shallow copy copies only the top-level properties of an object.
 If the object has nested objects, they share the same reference.
     *Uses less memory
     *Nested objects are NOT copied
-    *Changes in nested data affect the original object Deep Copy: A deep copy copies all levels of an object, including nested objects.
+    *Changes in nested data affect the original object.

+  Deep Copy: A deep copy copies all levels of an object, including nested objects.
 No shared references exist.
     *Completely independent copy
     *Safe for nested objects
-    *Uses more memory
+    *Uses more memory.